collinglass/bptree/README.md

 bptree
 ====

-bptree is a pure Go B+ tree implementation inspired by [Amittai Aviram's][bpt] C implementation.
+bptree is a pure Go B+ tree implementation.
+The project started out as a Go copy of [Amittai Aviram's][bpt] C implementation.
 The goal of the project is to maintain a tiny B+ tree with a concise API to use in the composition of more complex systems.

 [bpt]: http://www.amittai.com/prose/bplustree.html